nanderson815/atlanta-triathlon-club/src/pages/atc-coaches/index.md

       century ride in Tahoe, CA. Krista also enjoys CrossFit and incorporates CrossFit Endurance into her training.
     image: /img/1383827_10152344297148378_855082378_n.jpeg
+  - name: Beverly McLeod Iseghohi, JD Swim Coach
+    about: >-
+      *Coach Bev is certified as a USA Triathlon Level 1 Triathlon Coach, a USA Triathlon Official (LTO Level 1), and a USMS Levels 1 and 2 Swim Coach.
+As founder of S-BR4-Life, a triathlon and swim training program with a research agenda, Coach Bev leads a team of coaches training short and mid-distance swimmers and triathletes.
+She conceived of and facilitated a collaboration with research scientists from Morehouse School of Medicine Community Health and Preventive Medicine and the University of Minnesota to develop a research-action agenda focused on community-centered physical activity promotion approaches for African American women.*

+      *Coach Bev has taught swim lessons to students from beginners to competitors and from young to mature at local swimming pools in Georgia.
+As a competitor, Coach Bev has participated in short, mid-distance, and long-distance races and achieved podium finishes as a runner, swimmer, and triathlete in the United States and in South Africa.
+In 2013, she was invited to participate in the USA Triathlon National Championships.*

+      *Coach Bev’s education and training credentials include a Juris Doctor degree, a Bachelor of Arts degree in English, and swim coaching, instruction, and officiating certifications/licenses.*
+    image: /img/unknown.jpeg
   - about: Debbie James has competed in triathlons since 2016.
 With the support of the Atlanta Triathlon Club she has finished five 70.3s, one full ironman, and qualified to compete in the 70.3 World Championships in Nice, France